dtonhofer/prolog_notes/other_notes/about_list_processing/README.md

 Out = [g-6, f-5, e-4, d-3, c-2, b-1, a-0].
 ```

-Note that this is (probably) subject to tail-optimization, but uses a lot of structure on the global stack:
+Note that this is (probably) subject to tail-optimization, but uses more structure on the global stack:

 ```text
 ?- bagof(N,between(1,10000000,N),Bag), index_elements_reverse(Bag,Out).